 wi=normal(0, σi)

-A subset of sockeye salmon CUs exhibit persistent cycles in spawner abundance with highly abundant returns occurring every four years.
+A subset of sockeye salmon CUs exhibit persistent cycles in spawner abundance with highly abundant returns occurring every four years (DFO.
 This dominant cycle line is followed by one subdominant and two weak return years.
-Although the specific mechanism that drives these cycles remains unclear, ecological interactions between cycle lines are likely responsible (e.g. predator abundance tracking juvenile sockeye salmon abundance at a one-two year lag (Ricker 1997)).
+Although the specific mechanism that drives these cycles remains unclear, ecological interactions among cycle lines are likely a factor (e.g. predator abundance tracking juvenile sockeye salmon abundance at a one-two year lag (Ricker 1997)).
 The productivity of CUs with cyclic dynamics is generally estimated with an extended version of the Ricker model (the Larkin model; Larkin 1971), which accounts for interactions between brood years.
-In this case, we also used the Larkin model to forward simulate the dynamics of cyclic CUs (details of model structure and simulations in Appendix).
+For these cyclic CUs, we used the Larkin model to forward simulate the dynamics of cyclic CUs (details of model structure and simulations in Appendix).
 Whether we simulated dynamics for a given CU using a Ricker or Larkin model followed assignments made in the most recent Wild Salmon Policy assessment (DFO in press; Table 1).

-To parameterize each CU’s stock-recruit relationship we used median estimates of α, β, and σ generated from an external, CU-specific Bayesian stock recruit analysis (ref to FRSSI).
+To parameterize each CU’s stock-recruit relationship we used median estimates of α, β, and σ generated with a Bayesian stock recruit analysis (ref to FRSSI).
 To account for autocorrelation and incorporate covariation among CUs we simulated deviations from the stock-recruitment relationship as

 Equation 5 wi,y=wi,y-1τ+ ri,y